 Retailers can use many strategies to drive Revenue Growth from expanding store count to adding new product categories.
 If top-line growth is a critical KPI, then exiting from slow-growing product categories is another option.
 Retalon’s retail AI tool makes it easy to see top performing products, categories, stores, and vendors and recommends tangible actions to improve revenue growth.

-KPIs in the Retail Industry for Improving Efficiency
+Retail Metrics for Improving Efficiency

 If a retailer needs to focus on internal execution, it should choose KPIs that measure store performance or marketing performance.